Cloudxtreme/MagickaBBS/README.md

 If you want to install Magicka BBS, follow these steps.

 1. Ensure you have git, c compiler, sqlite-dev and gnu make
-2. Clone the repo "git clone https://github.com/apamment/MagickaBBS
+2. Clone the repo `git clone https://github.com/apamment/MagickaBBS`
 3. Build JamLib

   `cd MagickaBBS`